fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 ## Using Message Bundles

+The following descriptions for using message bundles assume that `fluid.prefs.msgLookup` is a grade of the component through which the messages are located. `fluid.prefs.msgLookup` are used as a grade for the `fluid.prefs.panel` components, and could be added to another component as a [parentGrade](ComponentGrades.md#specifying-parent-grades).

 ### In the ProtoTrees

 Strings from the Message Bundles are rendered into the templates through the protoTrees, using the `messagekey`, the name of the string in the bundle: